NumaHOP/NumaHOP/CONTRIBUTING.md

 }
 ```

 Minimize the number of different routes for one controller.
-If a route has the 4 methods folowing defined it should have its own class:
+If a route has the
+4 methods following defined it should have its own class:
 - POST (creation)
 - GET (fetching)
 - DELETE (suppression)
-- PUT (update)
-If not it can be located in its parent class.
+- PUT (update) If not it can be located in its parent class.

-Disalowed:
+Disallowed:
 ```java
 @RequestMapping("/api/rest/user")
 class UserController {